How to conduct market research for your business idea

 Use the aforementioned public and commercial resources to gather and compile this data.
 Once complete, you can build your customer persona.
 This step is important because you can distribute a detailed, shareable document amongst your team or potential investors to guarantee everybody clearly understands your target audience.

 Quick Tip: This is the first step in building a marketing strategy that will help you gain traction and boost brand awareness.
-To learn more about how to attract your ideal audience before you even launch your business, read our guide on how to build a go-to-market strategy.
+To learn more about how to attract your ideal audience, read our guide on how to build a go-to-market strategy.

 2. Engage with a small target sample